andrew4ever/ecobrobotsbackend/README.md

 I use WSL as my working system and I spent lots of time debugging this small thing: `cron` isn't started on WSL startup.
 You have to run `sudo service cron start` before working.

+## For VS Code users

+Don't use SSH connection feature in VS Code.
+It prevented my CGI app from working on server and made me spend hours of debugging.

 ## [eco-project frontend](https://github.com/andrew4ever/ecobrobotsfrontend)